 Special topics in digital media theory, design, or development.
 May include visual effects and motion graphics or digital media and digital art.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: For Radio-Television-Film majors, upper-division standing, Radio-Television-Film 317 and 318 with a grade of at least B-, and six additional hours of coursework in Radio-Television-Film; for non-majors, upper-division standing.
+Prerequisite: For Radio-Television-Film majors, upper-division standing, Radio-Television-Film 301D (or 317), and 304D (or 318) with a grade of at least C; for others, upper-division standing.